 Bachelor of Nursing (BN) degree credit requirements 120 Credits awarded for successful completion of practical nurse certificate or diploma program 30 Total credits required to complete the post-LPN BN degree 90 Residency requirement.
 A minimum of 45 nursing credits (NURS) must be obtained through Athabasca University.
 BIOL 235 (6 credits) must be completed through AU.
 51 Graduation with Distinction or Great Distinction.
 At least 24 credits (excluding courses using a pass/fail grading scheme) must be obtained through Athabasca University in order to be considered.
-24 Maximum Prior Learning Assessment and Recognition (PLAR) (for non-nursing) credits 9 The 90 credits required to complete a post-LPN BN degree shall be distributed as follows: required and option nursing credits 60 • required Cluster A credits 30 non-nursing University-level courses.
+24 Maximum Prior Learning Assessment and Recognition (PLAR) (for non-nursing) credits 9 The 90 credits required to complete a post-LPN BN degree shall be distributed as follows: required and option nursing credits 60 • required Cluster A credits 30 Additional credit may be awarded for university-level courses completed before enrolment to the post-LPN BN program.
+Prior Learning Assessment and Recognition may be awarded for non-nursing University-level courses.
 University-level nursing courses taken prior to enrolment in the post-LPN BN program will be assessed on a case-by-case basis.
 Transfer credit will not be granted for nursing clinical courses that are more than 5 years old and nursing theory courses that are more than 7 years old and non-nursing required, support and option courses that are more than 10 years old at the time of the request.